 For the second year in a row, the Uni Project partnered with the Brooklyn Public Library, the New York Public Library, and the Queens Library to offer an open-air reading room on Governors Island.
 Known as Library Lawn, this library offered grass, shade, and stunning views of New York Harbor.
 The Uni Project provided the reading room infrastructure, while the three libraries provided staff and books.
 Visitors borrowed books for use on the island, registered for library cards, and signed up for summer reading.
 The BPL also hosted a series of storytelling, performances, and music workshops.

-On six Fridays starting in April, the Uni reading room will return for a sixth and final time to pedestrian plazas along Fulton Street in Brooklyn to be part of FAB Friday events, sponsored by the Fulton Area Business Alliance.
+The Uni reading room will return for a sixth and final time to pedestrian plazas along Fulton Street in Brooklyn to be part of FAB Friday events, sponsored by the Fulton Area Business Alliance.
 Take a look back at some of our 2013 visits to these neighborhoods with FAB Alliance: Clinton Hill and Ft.
 Greene.
 Our participation in FAB Fridays is made possible in part by a grant from Tribeca Pediatrics’ We Care for Your Kids Foundation.